Your success is important to us.

 There's a lot to take in during your first year at uni, so why not learn from those who've already been there?
 First STEP connects you with an academic mentor who you'll meet with, one-to-one, throughout the session.
 You might discuss your university experience, challenges or how to prepare for a successful career.
 You will also be assigned a peer mentor (3rd year student) who will guide you and offer advice in a small group setting.

 How would you like to be mentored by an industry professional?
-If you’re a female student in second year or above in the Faculty of Business and Economics, you have the opportunity to apply for one-to-one mentoring from experts in the private, public and not-for-profit sectors.
+If you’re a female student in second year or above in the School of Business, you have the opportunity to apply for one-to-one mentoring from experts in the private, public and not-for-profit sectors.

 Peer Assisted Learning (PAL)